matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-deploy.md

 ::: warning API changes in v0.6.x

-- We advised developers to upgrade to the most recent version of this package.
+- We advise developers to upgrade to the most recent version of this package.

 :::